oracle/weblogic-kubernetes-operator/site/config-overrides.md

 -Dweblogic.debug.DebugSituationalConfigDumpXml=true
 ```

-**IMPORTANT: Custom override changes, such as updating an override configuration map, a secret, or a domain resource, will not take effect until all running WebLogic server pods in your domain are shutdown (so no servers are left running), and the domain is subsequently restarted.**
+**IMPORTANT: Custom override changes, such as updating an override configuration map, a secret, or a domain resource, will not take effect until all running WebLogic Server pods in your domain are shutdown (so no servers are left running), and the domain is subsequently restarted.**

 **IMPORTANT: Incorrectly formatted override files are 'somewhat' silently ignored.
 WebLogic Servers log errors or warnings when they detect an incorrectly formatted configuration override template file, but will still boot, and will skip overriding.
-So it is important to make sure template files are correct in a QA environment by checking your WebLogic pod logs for situational configuration errors and warnings, before attempting to use them in production.**
+So it is important to make sure that the template files are correct in a QA environment by checking your WebLogic pod logs for situational configuration errors and warnings, before attempting to use them in production.**

 ---
 # Internal design flow